isomerpages/moe-temasekpri/_departments/Physical Education.md

 **SOAR Objectives:**

-1. To provide all our students with an opportunity to apply the skills and knowledge they have learned in PE lessons in the SOAR activities as well as to grow in strength of character through the experience.
+1\.
+To provide all our students with an opportunity to apply the skills and knowledge they have learned in PE lessons in the SOAR activities as well as to grow in strength of character through the experience. <br><br>
 2. To get our students to be confident of their own ability.
-Regardless of their talent or ability, we believe that every one of our students should be able to enjoy and experience sports and outdoor activities.
+Regardless of their talent or ability, we believe that every one of our students should be able to enjoy and experience sports and outdoor activities. <br><br>
 3. For our students to share their SOAR experience and encourage their family and friends to lead an active and healthy lifestyle together with them.

 Our LLP activities for Temasekians are developmentally progressive in nature and catered to the different levels accordingly.